- Exhibits showcase music history from the 1930s through the 1970s

 - Over 300 classic American acoustic and electric instruments manufactured from the 1920’s thru the 1970’s on display at once.

-- Over 1,700+ fretted instruments in our constantly growing anthology
+- Over 1,700+ fretted instruments in our constantly growing and rotating anthology

 The Craftsmanship of Pre-War Models